 Location: West Chester University

-Join a vibrant equity-minded campus community of educators whose excellence is reflected in its diversity and student success.
-The Department of Music Education and Music Therapy invites applications for a Temporary Faculty Instructor of Music position.
-The position will begin in Fall 2025.
+Join a vibrant equity-minded campus whose excellence is reflected in its community, cultural engagement, and student success.
+West Chester University (WCU) Libraries invites applicants for a Full-time, 9-month, Tenure-Track, Discovery Service Librarian (Assistant Professor) position.
+The position begins in August 2026.

 Responsibilities include: